glpi-project/doc-install/source/install/index.rst

    On GitHub, there is always two archives named *Source code* which should not be used.

-Go to the *download* section of `the GLPI website <http://glpi-project.org>`_ or get archive directly from `Github release <https://github.com/glpi-project/glpi/releases>`_.
+Go to the *download* section of `the GLPI website <http://glpi-project.org>`_ (or get archive directly from `Github release <https://github.com/glpi-project/glpi/releases>`_) and choose the ``glpi-{version}.tgz`` archive.

 Installation
 ------------

 .. note::

-   Packages may be availaible from your distribution (Red Hat, CentOS, Fedora, Ubuntu, ...) that you should use with your standard packages manager as usual.
+   Packages may be available from your distribution (Red Hat, CentOS, Fedora, Ubuntu, ...) that you should use with your standard packages manager as usual.

 GLPI installation itself is composed of three steps: